Elevate Your Career with an HVAC Technology AAS Degree

 An introduction to HVAC systems, with an emphasis on electrical and mechanical fundamentals skills, including AC and DC electricity; electrical power supplies and wiring materials; meter operations; mechanical math and measurement; fasteners; and PVC assembly.

-Prerequisites: SER 124 – Industrial Safety
+Prerequisite: SER 124 – Industrial Safety

 HCR 112 – Heating Fundamentals